-We usually don't see a child's handedness come out strongly until they are around 3 years of age.
-Before then, we can see glimpses of it in activities but don't be surprised if the preferred hand changes a few times - they're just exploring which is the better hand to use!
+We usually don’t see a child’s handedness come out strongly until they are around 3 years of age.
+Before then, we can see glimpses of it in activities but don’t be surprised if the preferred hand changes a few times – they’re just exploring which is their better hand to use!
 Some babies will be observed to use their left hand to pull the dummy out of the mouth or to grab the bottle and these may turn out to be the ones who have a very dominant left hand later on.

-Most of us have learned to compromise, through necessity, as there were no alternatives when we grew up.
-Today, we'll still use right-handed scissors or golf clubs and still wonder why we have troubles!
+Most of us have learned to compromise, mainly through necessity, as there were no alternatives when we grew up.
+Today, we’ll still use right-handed scissors or golf clubs and still wonder why we have troubles!

 Thankfully, we are a little more enlightened as a society today and left-handedness is now accepted and encouraged.
 Developing a child’s strengths is one of the cornerstones in today’s education process, and their handedness plays a big part in that.
 Also, there are now products available that help the left-hander to develop and grow in confidence and skills using their natural abilities that just weren’t available before.